kalliope-project/kalliope/Docs/brain.md

 ```
 - name: "Say hello"
 ```
-This is the identifier of the synapse.
+This is the **unique identifier** of the synapse.
+It must be unique to each synapse and should not contain any accent.

 Then we have the neurons declaration that contain a list (because it starts with a "-") which contains neurons
 ```